Jean Drummond1

 M, #28156, b.
 13 May 1852, d.
 28 February 1921

 Maj.-Gen. John Fielden Brocklehurst, 1st and last Baron Ranksborough was born on 13 May 1852.1 He was the son of Henry Brocklehurst and Anne Fielden.1 He married Louisa Alice Parsons, daughter of Hon.
 Laurence Parsons and Hon.
-Jane Duncombe, on 23 February 1878.1 He died on 28 February 1921 at age 68.1
+Jane Duncombe, on 23 February 1878.1 He died on 28 February 1921 at age 68, without issue.1

-He was educated at Rugby School, Rugby, Warwickshire, England.1 He graduated from Trinity College, Cambridge University, Cambridge, Cambridgeshire, England, in 1873 with a Bachelor of Arts (B.A.).1 He was commissioned in 1874, in the service of the Royal Horse Guards.1 He fought in the Egyptian Campaign in 1882.1 He fought in the Sudan Expedition between 1884 and 1885.1 He gained the rank of Brevet Lieutenant-Colonel in 1891.1 He was commander of the Royal Horse Guards between 1894 and 1899.1 He was invested as a Member, Royal Victorian Order (M.V.O.) in 1897.1 He gained the rank of Colonel in 1899.1 He held the office of Equerry to HM Queen Victoria between 1899 and 1901.1 He fought in the Boer War between 1899 and 1901.1 He was invested as a Companion, Order of the Bath (C.B.) in 1900.1 He was invested as a Commander, Royal Victorian Order (C.V.O.) in 1901.1 He held the office of Equerry to HM Queen Alexandra between 1901 and 1910.1 He was Major-General of the 3rd Cavalry Brigade.1 He held the office of Lord-Lieutenant of Rutland between 1906 and 1921.1 He held the office of Extra Equerry to HM Queen Alexandra between 1910 and 1921.1 He was created 1st Baron Ranksborough, of Ranksborough in the County of Rutland [U.K.] on 3 July 1914.1 He held the office of Lord-in-Waiting to HM King George V in 1915.1
+He was educated at Rugby School, Rugby, Warwickshire, EnglandG.1 He graduated from Trinity College, Cambridge University, Cambridge, Cambridgeshire, EnglandG, in 1873 with a Bachelor of Arts (B.A.)1 He was commissioned in 1874, in the service of the Royal Horse Guards.1 He fought in the Egyptian Campaign in 1882.1 He fought in the Sudan Expedition between 1884 and 1885.1 He gained the rank of Brevet Lieutenant-Colonel in 1891.1 He was commander of the Royal Horse Guards between 1894 and 1899.1 He was appointed Member, Royal Victorian Order (M.V.O.) on 30 June 1897.1 He gained the rank of Colonel in 1899.1 He held the office of Equerry to HM Queen Victoria between 1899 and 1901.1 He fought in the Boer War between 1899 and 1901.1 He was appointed Companion, Order of the Bath (C.B.) on 29 November 1900.1 He held the office of Equerry to HM Queen Alexandra between 1901 and 1910.1 He was appointed Commander, Royal Victorian Order (C.V.O.) on 24 December 1901.1 He was Major-General of the 3rd Cavalry Brigade.1 He held the office of Lord-Lieutenant of Rutland between 1906 and 1921.1 He held the office of Extra Equerry to HM Queen Alexandra between 1910 and 1921.1 He was created 1st Baron Ranksborough, of Ranksborough in the County of Rutland [U.K.] on 3 July 1914.1 He held the office of Lord-in-Waiting to HM King George V in 1915.1

 Citations